theshka/visitorTracking/README.md

 # visitorTracking
 A simple PHP class to gather visitor information, and store it in a database using MYSQLi

+## What makes this script special?
+- It's more modern and complete than others I have seen around on Google/HotScripts.
+(SQLi, oop(ish?), etc...)
+- Self-contained class, No API keys to get, no files to include,  no need for a bunch of pages.
+- No bells or whistles, fully customiziable.

 ## LICENSE
 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License. http://creativecommons.org/licenses/by-sa/4.0/